DatabaseGroup9/ProjectGutenberg_G9/README.md

 |  Neo4J | 1323  |  222 | 572  | 562  |
 |  MySQL | 23  | 34  | 378  | 207  |

+### Comments to the results

+We can conslude that the Application has an overead which we belive has to do with processig the data returned from the databases.
+Becuase of how we have modeled the data in MongoDB there is more data to be processed in bytes than for example MySQL.
+This can be a reason for the huge query times for MongoDB.

 ### _Recommendation_ <br>
 _which database engine to use in such a project for production_

 OBS Remember to use the approprite diagram notaions for documentation.